 The CMC should meet regularly to monitor progress of the work and to identify any defects that require correction.
 Their work should include:

 Time control.
 The start and completion dates should be defined in the contract, which should require the contractor to submit to the PM for approval a programme showing the general methods, arrangements, order, and timing for all the activities in the works.
 The performance should be monitored against this programme, which should be regularly updated.
-The intended completion date may be extended if a compensation event occurs or a variation is issued or a force majeure event occurs.
+The intended completion date may be extended if a compensation event occurs or a variation is issued, or a force majeure event occurs.
 There may be provision in the contract for the PM to ask the contractor to accelerate completion of project, with any agreed costs being a variation to the contract price.

 Quality control.
 The PM should check the contractor’s work and require the contractor to undertake tests where a defect is suspected.
 If the test reveals a defect, the cost of the test and the cost or remedying the defect should be borne by the contractor.
 If there is no defect, that would constitute a Compensation Event.
 The defects liability period should be defined in contract and the PM should notify the contractor of any defects before the expiry of the liability period.
 The Defects Liability Period may be extended for as long as defects remain to be corrected.